allixsenos/SublimeMRU/README.markdown

 A "Most Recently Used" implementation, to quickly reopen recently closed files.

+THIS PLUGIN IS DEPRECATED: the functionality was added to Sublime core which makes this plugin redundant.
+There will be no updates for it coming from me, I'm leaving the repo up for educational purposes.

 ## Using

 This plugin exposes the commands "Open recently closed file" and "Open recently closed files (panel)" in the File menu.